-- We assessed the competence and objectivity of external legal counsel representing the group and company in the legal proceedings through performing an assessment on the qualifications, experience, memberships and possible independence threats of the group's and company's legal counsel. - We obtained written confirmation from the group's and company's external legal counsel of pending legal claims, probable outcomes and probable losses in relation thereto. - We obtained an understanding of any new developments in relation to the historical legal matters affecting the group and company in the current year by inspecting public information on these matters and analysing the legal report provided by the group's and company's legal counsel. - We assessed whether the recognition and/or disclosure of these legal matters in the consolidated and separate financial statements meet the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets based on our updated understanding of these matters.
+- We assessed the competence and objectivity of external legal counsel representing the Group and Company in the legal proceedings through performing an assessment on the qualifications, experience, memberships and possible independence threats of the Group's and Company's legal counsel. - We obtained written confirmation from the Group's and Company's external legal counsel of pending legal claims, probable outcomes and probable losses in relation thereto. - We obtained an understanding of any new developments in relation to the historical legal matters affecting the Group and Company in the current year by inspecting public information on these matters and analysing the legal report provided by the Group's and Company's legal counsel. - We assessed whether the recognition and/or disclosure of these legal matters in the consolidated and separate financial statements met the requirements of IAS 37, Provisions, Contingent Liabilities and Contingent Assets based on our updated understanding of these matters.